 * Birth certificate (or other proof of birth listing parents)

 * Proof of guardianship (if not listed on birth verification e.g. court documents)

 * Current Immunization Record

-* Proof of Residency (utility bill, lease agreement, etc.) - must show parent/guardian name and dated within 60 past days
+* Proof of Residency (utility bill, lease agreement, etc.) - must show parent/guardian name and dated within the past 60 days

 *All required documentation must be turned in prior to class placement.

 Children who are not yet in Kindergarten may be referred at any time when a family member, doctor, or child care provider has a concern about their development.

 - For children from birth to three years of age, Child Find teams partner with local Early Intervention Colorado programs that provide service coordination and eligibility determination.
 See Envision Colorado Website for more information.

 - Children three to five years old are evaluated as a part of the preschool special education process.
 For more information and to begin the referral process, contact: